raphaelkieling/devpair/README.md

 ## How it works?

-You will work inside a temporary pair branch that in that end all the commits will be squashed to be added to the feature branch.
+You will work inside a temporary pair branch that in the end all the commits will be squashed to be added to the feature branch.

 <details>
     <summary>Under the hood</summary>